kclemmer/kclemmer.github.io/essays/smart-questions.md

 ## Conversely...

 Here's the thing.
 Trolls have existed for a while, its just that a fair number of them have gone undocumented.
 Online however, their infamy lives on.
 There are places where you can look up [famous trolls](https://www.internetmarketingninjas.com/blog/social-media/awesome-internet-trolls/) and check out ways to mess with people yourself.
+Trolls will never go away until we inevitably end up with a all-powerful government who controls us down to our thoughts.
+But barring that they are here to stay.